-A11.
-ISA (UK and Ireland) 500 indicates that even when audit evidence is obtained from sources external to the entity, circumstances may exist that affect its reliability.
-All responses carry some risk of interception, alteration or fraud.
+- A11.
+ISA (UK) 500 indicates that even when audit evidence is obtained from sources external to the entity, circumstances may exist that affect its reliability.16 All responses carry some risk of interception, alteration or fraud.
 Such risk exists regardless of whether a response is obtained in paper form, or by electronic or other medium.
-Factors that may indicate doubts about the reliability of a response include that it:
+Factors that may indicate doubts about the reliability of a response include that it: - Was received by the auditor indirectly; or

-14 ISA (UK and Ireland) 315, "Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment," paragraph 31.
+14 ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment, paragraph 31.